 Tips & Best Practices for Your eCommerce Abandoned Cart Flow

 The subject line of your email is the first thing your customer is going to see.
-It’s likely that a good subject line can be the difference between them opening the email or deleting it right away.
+It’s likely that a good subject line can be the difference between them opening the email or deleting it on the spot.
 With any email marketing subject line, it’s important to get your point across right away and make sure to mention any discounts or promotions.

 Show all the cart items within the email